davidgiven/minix2/README.md

 Minix 1 is the older version.
-You get: multiuser logins, all the standard Unix tools, a full Bourne shell, an ANSI C89 C compiler, a Modula-2 compiler, a vi clone, an emacs clone, a pico clone, source for nearly everything, awk, bc, games, and huge amounts of other stuff.
+You get: multiuser logins, all the standard Unix tools, a full Bourne shell, an ANSI C89 C compiler, a Modula-2 compiler, a vi clone, an emacs clone, a pico clone, source for nearly everything, awk, bc, games, all the man pages, and huge amounts of other stuff.
 It's (almost) completely self-hosted --- you can hack Minix on Minix.
+The maximum supported amount of RAM is 16MB.

 Minix 2 gives you all of the above, plus: a better interactive shell, a richer API, TCP/IP networking, swap, and lots of other stuff I haven't discovered yet (there isn't a changelog).
+The maximum supported amount of RAM is 64MB.

 Apart from being interesting simply as works of software art, they work so well they're actually useful on really old hardware; so, this distribution.